ethinallen/engineeringToCS/README.md

    1. How to touch files
 2. Learn Git
    1. How to make a repo
+   2. How to commit / push / pull
-   2. How to make a branch
+   3. How to make a branch
+   4. How to merge
+3. Introductory python
+   1. What is a compiled language?
+Why is python "super slow"?
+   2. Logic
-3.
+   3. Useful, python specific syntax
+   4. Reading / Writing to files
+   5. Write a function
+   6. Make a class
+4. Shell scripts
+   1. Why are shell scripts useful?
+   2. Introduction to bash syntax

 #### [Learn Linux](https://www.youtube.com/watch?v=rL3yq5a_vNM&list=PLlcnQQJK8SUjfkCph45fz6rC0de60LVZR)
 1. Why Linux?